parseword/nolovia/README.md

 # nolovia
-nolovia is an ad-blocking config file generator for `bind`, `NSD`, or other resolvers
+nolovia is an ad-blocking config file generator for `bind`, `NSD`, or other DNS resolvers

 _From Latin, loosely: **nolo**, I don't want; **via**, a path or route_.

-nolovia is a config file generator that assists in implementing a blackholing DNS server or DNS "sinkhole" firewall. nolovia ingests several public lists of advertising, tracking, analytics, malware, and other potentially undesirable servers.
-These lists are then merged and minimized as much as possible, and exported as a config file suitable for use with the `bind` or `nsd` DNS resolvers.
+nolovia helps you implement a blackholing DNS server or DNS "sinkhole" firewall, by generating configuration files that block potentially malicious servers.

+nolovia ingests several public lists of advertising, tracking, analytics, malware, cryptojacking, and other undesirable servers.
+These lists are merged and minimized, then exported as a config file suitable for use with the `bind` or `nsd` DNS resolvers.
 A corresponding blackhole [zone file](https://raw.githubusercontent.com/parseword/nolovia/master/blackhole.zone) is included.

 ## Why operate a local DNS server?